Updated on: March 25, 2020

 - comply with or respond to the law or legal process or a request for cooperation by a government entity or by ICANN, whether or not legally required.

 We are required under our agreements with ICANN to offer a WHOIS service with respect to the top-level domains (.BANK and .INSURANCE) for which we are the registry operator.
-The WHOIS service provides free public query-based access to domain name registration data submitted to our back-end registry services provider by registrars. fTLD is required to offer a “thick” (i.e., more extensive) WHOIS service that includes certain Personal Information associated with the registrants of domain names, including, but not limited to, the name, address, phone number, fax number, and email address of the domain name registrant and the administrative and technical contacts for the domain name (collectively, the “WHOIS Data”).
+The WHOIS service provides free public query-based access to domain name registration data submitted to our back-end registry services provider by registrars. fTLD is required to offer a “thick” (i.e., more extensive) WHOIS 1 service that includes certain personal information associated with the registrants of domain names, including, but not limited to, the name, address, phone number, fax number, and email address of the domain name registrant and the administrative and technical contacts for the domain name (collectively, the “WHOIS Data”).
 The WHOIS service is available to any user of the internet and, therefore, the WHOIS Data submitted to fTLD’s back-end registry services provider by registrars may be disclosed to third-parties unassociated with fTLD or any of its affiliates.
+You may use a role name (e.g., Domain Administrator) and/or role email address (e.g., fTLD@fTLD.com) in the WHOIS to protect your personal information.

 Protection of Personal Information

-Our Sites are not intended for use by children under age 13.
-We do not knowingly collect or store Personal Information about children under the age of 13.
-If we learn that we have collected Personal Information from a child under age 13, we will delete that information from our customer database.
+Our websites are not intended for use by children under age 13.
+We do not market to children or knowingly collect or store personal information about children under the age of 13.
+If we learn that we have collected personal information from a child under age 13, we will delete that information from our customer database.

 International Transfer of Data